The Greatest Wall

 What did that mean?
 RePat?
 Repatriated?
 Brought home -- to be harvested?

 On a screen above my face, red letters were flashing.
 My name, Social Security Number, height, weight – all my personal data.
 Scrolling by.
 Then three dimensional views of me.
 My feet, bones, groin, internal organs and even my brain were all represented, on the screen.
 Behind my stats, a stylized American flag flew, waving in a solemn breeze.
 Why I wondered?

 Little blinking green lights were everywhere behind the screen.
 Monotone sounds.
 Saws and drills?
 It was difficult to make out.
 But that hospital smells were not.
 Rubbing alcohol and an odd burning scent permeated the open building.

-Robotic arms with nozzles, spraying the organs as they were moved along.
-Other robotic arms that lifted the organs and scanned them with flat beams of light, then returned to them the belts, tubes and hooks.
+Robotic arms with nozzles, waving in a sickening dance, spraying the organs as they were moved along.
+Other robotic arms that were lifting the organs and scanning them with flat beams of light, then returning to them the belts, tubes, cartons and hooks.

 "You're pretty funny, Harry.
 But don't quit your day job!"